 While a Mac running Windows (e.g. bootcamp) is an acceptable solution, it can also be a more complicated solution since you'll have two different sets of operating systems and applications to manage.
 A PC Laptop running Windows is often a simpler solution.
 (Dell is our preferred vendor)

-i5 or i7 processor with 8GB of RAM memory and a graphics card capable of displaying resolutions at 1366×768 or higher.
+7th or 8th Generation Intel Processor with at least 8GB of RAM memory and a graphics card capable of displaying resolutions at 1920×1080.

 Nice to have

-i7 dual or quad processor running 16GB of RAM memory and a solid state hard drive.
+7th or 8th Generation Intel dual or quad core processor running 16GB of RAM memory and a solid state hard drive.
 Graphics card capable of displaying resolutions of 1920×1080 or higher.

 An HDMI port (or an adapter) is useful for connecting to projectors and electronic display screens found in various meeting spaces throughout the building.